intellisphe/resources/README.md

 # Sphere Data Fetching and Processing Script

-This script fetches blocklog data from the Sphere API, processes it, and optionally syncs it to an S3 bucket.
+This script fetches blocklog data from the Sphere API, processes it, and optionally syncs it to an S3 bucket or the influx db.
 It requires specific start and end timestamps (in UTC epoch format) for data retrieval.

+**WARNING: Influx db support hasn't been tested.**

 ## Installation

 Before running the script, ensure you have the necessary Python libraries installed.
 You can install them using pip:

 ```
-pip install pandas boto3 requests argparse
+pip install pandas boto3 requests argparse influxdb_client
 ```

 ## Configuration